dferrero/matcher/README.md

 ```
 -h, --help      Displays help message and exit
 -l, --log       Set log file to be checked against regexs
 -r              Set regex file where are stored all regex to test

+-d, detailed    Print one example of every regex with a match in JSON
 -t              Test regex syntax.
 If anyone is incorrect, the script dies
+-u [number]     Print first N unmatched lines.
+If no number is specified, it will print all
 -A              Print all regex in Arcsight format
--d, detailed    Print one example of every regex with a match in JSON
 -o, --output    *NOT IMPLEMENTED* Classify all matched lines in files
 ```